A joyful little boy, a rare chromosomal condition, and the family walking this journey with him.

 Because Tetrasomy 18p is so rare, research funding is critical to improving diagnosis, care, and quality of life for affected individuals and families.

-⭐ Important: Dedicate your donation to Eli Berglund
+⭐ Dedicate your donation in honor of Eli

-When completing your donation, please add "In honor of Eli Berglund" in the dedication or tribute field so we can track the impact of our fundraiser.
+When completing your donation, please add "In honor of Eli Berglund" in the dedication or tribute field.

 You'll be taken to a secure Give Lively page to complete your donation.